 - Astrophysicists have yet to find close to one-third of the ordinary matter created by the Big Bang.

 - An international team located that missing matter using the Hubble Space Telescope and the European Space Agency's X-ray Multi-Mirror Mission (XMM-Newton).

 - That ordinary matter exists in the vast spaces between galaxies as highly-ionized oxygen gas at temperatures of about 1 million degrees Celsius.

 To pin down the missing third, the researchers used the radiation emanating from a distant, ultra-bright black hole called a quasar.
-That lost matter exists as filaments of oxygen gas at temperatures of around 1 million degrees Celsius that lie in the space between galaxies, said CU Boulder’s Michael Shull, a co-author of the study.
+That lost matter exists as filaments of highly-ionized gas at temperatures of around 1 million degrees Celsius that lie in the space between galaxies, said CU Boulder’s Michael Shull, a co-author of the study.

 Shull, of the Department of Astrophysical and Planetary Sciences (APS), said the results are important not just for completing the baryon problem but also for answering fundamental questions about how the universe began.

 “This is one of the key pillars of testing the Big Bang theory: figuring out the baryon census of hydrogen and helium and everything else in the periodic table,” he said.

 The new study, which appears today in Nature, was led by Fabrizio Nicastro of the Italian Istituto Nazionale di Astrofisica (INAF)—Osservatorio Astronomico di Roma and the Harvard-Smithsonian Center for Astrophysics.